lzray-universe/C-games/README.md

 # C-games
-The games which is made of Cpp
+The games which are made of Cpp